JaxLUG/bylaws/README.md

 2. Vice President.
 The Vice President, if one is elected, shall, in the absence or disability of the President, perform the duties and exercise the powers of the President.
-He or she also shall perform whatever duties and have whatever powers the Board of Trustees may from time to time assign them.
+They also shall perform whatever duties and have whatever powers the Board of Trustees may from time to time assign them.
 If more than one Vice President is elected, one thereof shall be designated as Executive Vice President and shall, in the absence or disability of the